 If concomitant use is necessary, consider increasing the Hydrocodone Bitartrate and Acetaminophen Tablets dosage until stable drug effects are achieved.
-Evaluate the patient for signs and symptoms of opioid withdrawal.
-If a CYP3A4 inducer is discontinued, consider Hydrocodone Bitartrate and Acetaminophen Tablets dosage reduction and evaluate patients at frequent intervals for signs of respiratory depression and sedation.
+Follow the patient for signs and symptoms of opioid withdrawal.
+If a CYP3A4 inducer is discontinued, consider Hydrocodone Bitartrate and Acetaminophen Tablets dosage reduction and follow for signs of respiratory depression.

-Benzodiazepines and Other Central Nervous System (CNS) Depressants
+Benzodiazepines and Other CNS Depressants